sngular/pact-annotation-processor/README.md

 |                `@Max` |  false   | Field | Defines the minimum value for numeric fields, or number of elements if applied to collections.
 Will be ignored if an `@Example` is present. |
 |         `@DslExclude` |  false   | Field | Ignore de generation of example values.                                                                                                     |

 > `@Example` values are always provided as String.
-If an specific format is required lets say for date
+If a specific format is required lets say for date
-> and datetime properties, then a format field should be provide, otherwise it will fall back to default
+> and datetime properties, then a format field should be provided, otherwise it will fall back to default
 > format.
 For date and datetime default format are:
 >
 > - `yyyy-MM-dd['['ZZZ']']` : for dates